wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 a customized template that inconditionally uses the port it should be modified for cases where the port is not used.

+Consult the  `20.03 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10069>`_ for more information.

 20.02
 =====